-For example, [7] proposed to use a combination of prosodic features and accentuation to model Spanish words.
-A prosodic binary classifier for syllable stress that is used with ToBI (Tones and Break Indices) [10] information to evaluate the ASR hypotheses is defined in [2].
-In [11], prosodic information is used to train a small set of Hidden Markov Models (HMM) in order to segment prosodic units in Hungarian language.
-A method where prosodic features in syllables are categorised in 16 classes using vector quantisation, and words are defined as a concatenation of these classes is proposed in [6].
-In [12], the supra-segmental features of speech are modeled with prosody in a traditional HMM framework.
-This method is designed for fixedstress languages where a segmentation for syntactically linked word groups is done.
-A prosodic model for Spanish word classification was proposed in [1].
+For example, Milone and Rubio (2003) proposed to use a combination of prosodic features and accentuation to model Spanish words.
+A prosodic binary classifier for syllable stress that is used with ToBI (Tones and Break Indices) (Silverman et al., 1992) information to evaluate the ASR hypotheses is defined by Ananthakrishnan and Narayanan (2007).
+Szaszák and Vicsi (2007) used prosodic information to train a small set of Hidden Markov Models (HMM) in order to segment prosodic units in Hungarian language.
+Huang and Renals (2008) proposed a method where prosodic features in syllables are categorised in 16 classes using vector quantisation, and words are defined as a concatenation of these classes.
+In another work (Vicsi and Szaszák, 2010) the supra-segmental features of speech are modeled with prosody in a traditional HMM framework.
+This method is designed for fixed-stress languages where a segmentation for syntactically linked word groups is done.
+Albornoz and Milone (2005) proposed a prosodic model for Spanish word classification.
 It uses the orthographic rules of Spanish to do groups of words depending on the separation of the syllables.
 In every word, prosodic information is compared among syllables in order to obtain a code of the relative magnitude measured in each one.